Sustainable Development in the Holy Quran

-In the Holy Quran, there are many verses which emphasize the great importance of environment protection and sustainable development, and the responsibility of human beings towards the environment.
+In the Holy Quran, there are many verses which emphasize the great importance of sustainable development, and the responsibility of human beings towards the environment.
 The man has the right to use the environment for getting the essential benefits like water, land, air, minerals etc. But there is no right given to man to damage the environment.

 Awareness about Sustainable Development

 The awareness about the sustainable development among the people is increasing.
 The people feel the necessity to include religious influence in maintaining the environment.
 The Holy Quran play a significant role in our lives to fulfill our responsibility as the Khalifah of Allah.